 Here are a few of our favorite science board games for kids, plus others recommended by friends:

-Here are a few of the most popular science-themed subscription boxes that make perfect science gifts for kids:
+Here are the most popular science-themed subscription boxes that make perfect science gifts for kids:

-- Kiwi Crates – These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
+- Kiwi Crates—These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
 We received this as a gift last year, and my kids run to the mailbox on the day it’s due to arrive every month.
-From toddlers to preschoolers and grade schoolers to tweens and beyond, these boxes come custom tailored for every age group – even newborn!
-To get $10 off your first Kiwi Crate subscription box, click here and use the coupon code SHARE10.
-(Ages 0-16)
+From toddlers to preschoolers and grade schoolers to tweens (and beyond!), these boxes come custom tailored for every age group.
+To get your first Kiwi Crate subscription box for $4.95, click here and use the coupon code GIFT.
+(Ages 0-18)